YouJinTou/LandManager/README.md

 # LandManager
-Lightweight desktop application for managing a land portfolio
+A lightweight desktop application for managing a land portfolio